Did you know that getting mental stimulation causes new brain cells to grow and connect?

 So what do you say?

 Are you ready for some authentic mental stimulation?
-Stimulate yourself now by saying yes and I can’t wait to read your progress reports.
+Stimulate yourself now by saying yes and completing some of the activities you’ve discovered today.